|

 - Please protect your own computer and those of your

-keeping it updated.
-New viruses appear quickly, and spread through
+adware, etc.) appear quickly, and spread through unprotected computers, usually

-unprotected computers, usually without the knowledge of the computer owner.
+without the knowledge of the computer owner.

 - Recent versions forge the "from" line